Pacific Yellowfin Cruises

 Gourmet cuisine and fine wines

-To start planning your vacation to Pacific Yellowfin Cruises
+Call us on to start planning your vacation to Pacific Yellowfin Cruises or take a look at our itineraries to British Columbia

 Originally built as a coastal freighter for the US Army during the Second World War, the Pacific Yellowfin has a fascinating history that has brought her now to the beauty and serenity of Desolation Sound and beyond on the British Columbia coast.